 Every American has to pay taxes, and some celebrities have learned the hard way that they’re not above the law.
 Whether they deliberately falsified a tax return or inadvertently chose an inept tax advisor, Uncle Sam always finds out.
+These are just a few celebrities who were caught committing tax fraud.

 In 2008, Wesley Snipes was convicted on three misdemeanor counts of failing to file tax returns from 1999 to 2001.
 During this time, he kept $7 million in taxes from the federal government, reported the New York Daily News.